-606.8 RESIGNATIONS
+6.8 RESIGNATIONS

-Any officer may resign by orally advising the General Chair or by submitting a written resignation to the Board of Directors specifying an effective date of the resignation.
+Any officer may resign by submitting a written resignation to the General Chair or the Board of Directors specifying an effective date of the resignation.
 In the absence of a specified effective date, any such resignation shall take effect upon the appointment or election of a successor.

 6.9 VACANCIES AND INCAPACITIES -